kostya-zero/enjo/README.md

 Yet another projects manager for your workspace.

 Enjo is a command-line tool designed for managing your projects.
-It offers a simple and user-friendly interface for creating, opening, and deleting projects.
+It offers a simple and user-friendly interface for managing your projects using CLI.
 Enjo is available for Windows, Linux, and macOS (compatibility with *BSD systems is not guaranteed).

 > [!NOTE]
 > This project is in beta.
-Some changes in newer version may not be backward compatible with previous versions.
+Some changes in newer version may not be backward compatible with previous versions and may require actions from user for an update.

 ## Installation